razorpay/blade/rfcs/2021-06-15-shipping-blade.md

 import {paymentTheme, globalColors} from '@razorpay/blade/build/tokens';
 ```

 Can you see that extra `/build` path?
-Tha's unnecessary.
+That's unnecessary.
 So how do we fix it?

 `package.json` has a lot of fields that can describe the entry points or resolutions for certain paths of our package.
 Let's see how we can use them